gh-dominick/datasync-file-replication/docs/agent.md

 ### DataSync Components -- Agent

-The agent acts a intermediary between the source and destination storage systems to read and write data.
+The agent acts an intermediary between the source and destination storage systems to read and write data.

 - Console login to the agent is not needed for basic functionality.
 However, you can use SSM Session Manager for troubleshooting purposes.